radian-software/kalyn/README.md

   omitted.
 After the header comes one word for each field for the relevant data constructor.
 Note that this means that wrapping an integer in a single-constructor ADT will not incur any overhead.
+  ADTs whose constructors all have no fields do not have their header word boxed; all other ADTs are boxed even if some of their constructors have no fields.
-* The IO monad is just a pointer to a function that performs the IO action and then returns a value of the type parameterizing the monad.
+* The IO monad is just an impure function object that, when called, performs the IO action and then returns a value of the type parameterizing the monad.

 Note that knowing the compile-time type of an object guarantees that you know its size and memory layout, except for functions (whose size